 I love shortbread, even better when it’s homemade.
-I love that some are slightly different shapes, some are different colours and more often than not the thickness really varies.
-Since discovering this recipe for ginger shortbread I have made it so many times and it’s always a massive hit.
+I love that some are slightly different shapes.
+Some are different colours.
+And more often than not, the thickness really varies.
+Since discovering this ginger shortbread recipe, I have made it so many times and it’s always a massive hit.

 - 2/3 cup caster sugar

 - 1 tsp ground ginger

 - 1/4 cup rice flour (for rolling out the dough)

 - food colouring of choice

 - Sift flours together in a medium bowl